 Course Overview

+The course gives an understanding of the performance determination and evaluation of subsurface systems and leads to the determination of well conditions necessary in the application of human-made or artificial lift systems; their operations, and simulation.
+What are artificial lift systems?
 Various types of artificial lifts, their development, and selection criteria shall be evaluated in this Zoe course.
-At the end of this course, participants should understand and have great in-depth knowledge of the theory underlying every method that can be utilised to develop artificial lift systems.
-Delegates will also pick up the various techniques that can be used.
+At the end of this course, participants should understand and have great in-depth knowledge of the theory underlying every method that can be utilized to develop artificial lift systems.

 Course Objectives